-Tables to Compare Data Math Games
+Tables to Compare Data Math Games3 games

 In this series of games, your students will learn that patterns of association can also be seen in bivariate categorical data by displaying frequencies and relative frequencies in a two-way table.
 The Tables to Compare Data learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 8.SP.A.4 as written in the common core national math standards.